More than just talks or workshops – you’ll enjoy these interactive, memorable experiences.

 This topical discussion filters out what busy people need to know about exercise.
 By the time we’re through, you’ll understand what the fads are, why they only work temporarily, how much time you realistically need to spend on exercise, and what kinds of exercises you needn’t waste time or energy doing.

-Fitness, Like Business (for entrepreneurs)
+Fitness, Like Business (for entrepreneurs, managers and other business-minded people)

 The healthier you are, the better your mind and body will function, the better your business will be, and the more your investment in both areas will pay off.
 You are doing your business a disservice if you neglect yourself.
 Learn how if you can succeed at business, you can succeed in fitness.